Skip to content

 • Open a web browser on local computer (Google Chrome is recommended) and go to https://hpcondemand.nih.gov/, which is the URL for Biowulf's HPC OnDemand.

-• Once at HPC OnDemand, sign in with participant's NIH credentials.
+• Once at HPC OnDemand, sign in with participant's NIH PIV card credentials.

-• After signing in, users will see quick links to applications available through HPC OnDemand.
-Click on the one for Jupyter.
+• After signing in, users will see links to applications available through HPC OnDemand such as Jupyter.
+User's Biowulf file system can be accessed via OnDemand as well (just click Files in the menu bar).

-• In subsequent page will allow users to specify compute resources.
+• The subsequent page allows users to specify compute resources.
 Leave these as is for this class.
+Also, be sure that the radial button for Jupyter Lab is selected.

-• Make sure to specify for Jupyter to start in the /data/$USER/pies_class_2025 directory.
+• Make sure to specify for Jupyter to start in the /data/$USER/pies_data directory, where $USER is a variable that points to the participants Biowulf user ID.

 Click on "Connect to Jupyter" when the Jupyter Lab session has been granted.

-users will see an interface that looks like below.
+Users will see an interface that looks like the image shown below.
 The left hand panel is the file explorer.
 Users can navigate through files and folders that are available in the directory in which Jupyter Lab was started.
-The launcher panel contains quick links for iniitiating a Jupyter Notebook in the user's language of choice.
+The launcher panel contains quick links for initiating a Jupyter Notebook in the user's language of choice.

 Create a new Jupyter Notebook